Armeno-Georgian War: Persecution of Armenians in Georgia

 Throughout the war, Armenians in Georgia were heavily persecuted, and many were arrested without cause.
 Several organisations were shut down, including charities for refugees and orphans.
 Armenian newspapers were banned, and members of the Tiflis City Council with Armenian background were arrested.
 The governor of Tiflis proclaimed that every Armenian civilian was a technical prisoner-of-war.
 Many of the arrested Armenians were extorted and threatened with execution if they refused.
-Ransom prices varied between 50 to 50,000 rubles.
+Ransom prices varied between 50 and 50,000 rubles.
 Even after the ceasefire had been declared, thousands of arrests were made on 5 January 1919.

 In January 1919, hundreds of arrested Armenian civilians were marched to Kutaisi, where they were paraded as prisoners-of-war.
 Georgia had actually captured few Armenian soldiers during the war.
 The parades were meant to prove the Georgian government's official narrative of the war as being an astonishing Georgian victory.

 The persecutions were even more severe in villages outside Tiflis.
 In the village of Bolnis-Khachen, Georgian militias committed several acts of murder, rape and looting.
 Armenian peasants had been robbed of grain, crops, fabrics, livestock and various other possessions.
 Several homes were also destroyed.
 In Belyi-Kliuch, Georgian soldiers went to an orphanage demanding women.
 After not finding any, the Georgians instead raped prepubescent girls.
 They returned to the same orphanage a few days later to commit more rapes.
 Appeals were made to the Georgian authorities, which went ignored.